 When your pedestrian accident injuries have turned your life upside down, you may be feeling scared and worried about what your future may bring.
 It is time to take action to protect yourself and your family from financial ruin.

-Reach out to a Massachusetts pedestrian accident lawyer at GED Lawyers to find out what legal options may be available to you.
-Schedule your free consultation and learn more about the pedestrian accident claims process today.
+A Massachusetts pedestrian accident lawyer from GED Lawyers can find out what legal options may be available to you.
+During your free consultation, you can learn more about the pedestrian accident claims process and how a Massachusetts personal injury lawyer from our firm can help.

 Pedestrians are some of the most devastating types of accidents a person can be involved in.
 Without any protection surrounding you the way you would if you were traveling in a vehicle, if you are struck by a car or another type of motor vehicle, you could suffer life-threatening injuries.

-Your attorney will need to closely examine how your pedestrian accident occurred to determine who is responsible for causing your injuries.
+Your attorney must closely examine how your pedestrian accident occurred to determine who is responsible for causing your injuries.
 Here is more about some of the more common causes of pedestrian accidents and their respective liable parties:

-- Defective auto parts – When auto parts are defective or malfunction, drivers may be unable to prevent themselves from hitting pedestrians.
-If defective car parts caused your pedestrian accident, there are several parties who could share fault, including auto parts designers, distributors, suppliers, and manufacturers, maintenance technicians, safety inspectors, motor vehicle dealerships, and other third parties.
+- Defective auto parts –When defective auto parts malfunction, drivers may be unable to prevent themselves from hitting pedestrians.
+If defective car parts caused your pedestrian accident, several parties could share fault, including auto parts designers, distributors, suppliers, manufacturers, maintenance technicians, safety inspectors, motor vehicle dealerships, and other third parties.

-To prove liability in a Massachusetts pedestrian accident claim, your lawyer will need to show that the evidence suggests the defendant is more than likely responsible for causing your injuries.
+To prove liability in a Massachusetts pedestrian accident claim, your lawyer must show that the evidence suggests the defendant is more than likely responsible for causing your injuries.
 The burden of proof is based on a preponderance of the evidence.

 Some of the more common types of evidence used to prove fault in a pedestrian accident claim include: